TomShu01/Arrow-AI/Docs/Project-Specification.md

 1. Add reference to AI adapter in Mind class
 2. Save checkpoint when AI operations start (transitioning from IDLE to PROCESSING)
-3. Hook project save to trigger sync
+3. Provide Mind reference to AI command dispatcher for function execution
-4. Provide Mind reference to AI command dispatcher
+4. Provide access to save_project() function for adapter/dispatcher to call before sending messages

 ### Configuration